abundo/emmgr/README.md

     * default firmware
     * filter to filter out firmware files

-When creating a new driver, it is easiest to copy an existing and modify this
+When creating a new driver, it is easiest to copy an existing and modify it.